How to Make a Pitaya Bowl at Home

 If you want to boost the protein, feel free to add a scoop of your favorite protein powder.
 I like to top my smoothie bowls with something crunchy.
 Nuts, seeds, granola are all great options.
 Some fresh fruit such as sliced bananas or fresh berries are fun additions as well.
 Turn your smoothie bowl into a work of art, or keep it simple.
 It’s up to you!
 I hope you enjoy this simple recipe and make your own dragon fruit bowl soon.

-More Breakfast Bowls You’ll Love:
+More Breakfast Bowls and Smoothies You’ll Love:

 - 1 (3.5 oz) pack frozen Pitaya (or 1 dragon fruit, peeled, diced and frozen)